 I looked to the boy.
 As I held his gaze, my mind’s eye began to swirl the way it did before a vision arose, and instead of willing it away, in my remorse I allowed it.
 The boy’s face morphed into that of my twin brother, Sabium, wrenched from my arms when he lost his first milk tooth when we were seven.
 At that point, he was considered a fully incarnated male, unfit to live among the purity of the daughters of Inanna.
 That we were two halves of a whole until his exile made the contrast of our fates all the crueller.

-Pain clutched my heart and I squeezed my eyes shut to clear his image, crossing a forearm over my bosom to touch the snake-shaped cuff on my arm and rub a finger anxiously over its gems.
+Pain clutched my chest and I squeezed my eyes shut to clear his image, crossing a forearm over my bosom to touch the snake-shaped cuff on my arm and rub a finger anxiously over its gems.
 I barely noticed when my attendant, Tadez, appeared at my side and called in his courteous tones, ‘High Priestess, an urgent matter calls you in the high temple now.’

 I opened my eyes and nodded, grateful for his sensitivity in removing me from the situation.
 But when I tried to turn my back, I could not.
 Instead, I gathered my long linen skirt to crouch before the girl and boy, my throat as dry as if coated by the dust of their travelling shawls.
 Placing my hands on each child’s outer shoulder, I held them together in a private affirmation of their unity and equal worth.